canjs/can-compute/docs/compute.md

 ## Use

 `compute` lets you make an observable value.
-Computes are similar to observable maps such as [can-map] and can-define/map/map], but they represent a single value rather than a collection of values.
+Computes are similar to observable maps like [can-define/map/map], but they represent a single value rather than a collection of values.

 `compute` returns a [can-compute.computed] function that can be called to read and optionally update the compute's value.

 It's also possible to derive a compute's value from other computes, maps and lists.
 When the derived values change, the compute's value will be automatically updated.

 Use [can-compute.computed.on] to listen for changes of the compute's value.

 ## Observing a value